Project Alexandria banner

 Technical Architecture

-The FastAPI backend exposes a clean internal API for inbox listing, message retrieval, composition, and sending.
+On top of that foundation, the Alexandria FastAPI backend exposes a clean internal API for inbox listing, message retrieval, composition, and sending.
 The frontend consumes this API exclusively — no direct protocol exposure to the browser.

 Current Status